d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 If we now run `schematics ../playground/src/collection.json:ng-add --debug=false` from our example Angular project, we can see that the `ng add` schematic has called the `playground` schematic.

-With this knowledge you can define small atomic schematics that can be executed "standalone" or from another schematic that combines multiple standalone schematics and calls them with specific parameters.
+With this knowledge you can define small atomic Schematics that can be executed "standalone" or from another schematic that combines multiple standalone Schematics and calls them with specific parameters.

 ## Conclusion

-The presented util functions are great and comfortable helpers you can use to create your own Angular CLI schematics.
+The presented util functions are great and comfortable helpers you can use to create your own Angular CLI Schematics.
 However, as they aren't officially published until now, you should keep track of any changes by keeping an eye on the [documentation issue (#15335)](https://github.com/angular/angular-cli/issues/15335) and [changes on the related code](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular/utility).

 **Thank you**

-Special thanks goes to [Minko Gechev](https://twitter.com/mgechev) and [Tomas Trajan](https://twitter.com/tomastrajan) for revising this article.
+Special thanks goes to [Minko Gechev](https://twitter.com/mgechev), [Tomas Trajan](https://twitter.com/tomastrajan) and [Ferdinand Malcher](https://twitter.com/fmalcher01) for the feedback and revising this article.

 <hr>